-- ▶ Set the EDIT soft key to ON. - Select the last soft key row. - ▶ Show the list of available kinematics: The TNC displays all carrier kinematics (.TAB files) and all toolcarrier kinematics you have already parameterized (.CFX files). - Select the desired kinematics configuration with the arrow keys and confirm your selection with the OK key.
+- Select the last soft key row - Show the list of available kinematics: The TNC displays all tool holder kinematics (.TAB files) and all tool-holder kinematics you have already parameterized (.CFX files)

+Select the tool table: Press the TOOL TABLE soft key

+Select the desired kinematics configuration with the arrow keys and confirm your selection with the OK key.

-Please also note the information on tool-carrier management in combination with Dynamic Collision Monitoring (DCM): See "Tool Holder Management (DCM Software Option)" on page 352.
+Please also note the information on tool-carrier management in combination with Dynamic Collision Monitoring (DCM): See "Tool carrier management (DCM software option)" on page 365.